google/opencasebook/trademarks.md

-1. As a practical matter, what would be the most effective way for an open source project to establish acceptable use guidelines for trademarks, assuming that the project wants to allow certain uses?
-Based on your own experiences and your understanding of the cases in this chapter, how would you balance the convenient accessibility of including guidelines in the license itself against the individual flexibility of maintaining a separate trademark policy document?
+1. As a practical matter, what would be the most effective way for an open source project to establish acceptable use guidelines for trademarks, assuming that the project owners wish to permit certain uses?
+Based on your own experiences and your understanding of the cases in this chapter, consider the convenient accessibility of including guidelines in the license itself versus the flexibility of maintaining a separate trademark policy document.

 ### PHP-3.0